yoncodes/frida_manager/README.md

 ## About

 - simple tool to manage plugins
 - added a frida dumper feature

+## Why?
+- some apps hate frida and this is suppose to help deal with that
+- keeps your code from getting cluttered with potentially thousands lines of code

+## Who's this for?
+- for people who just want a drag and drop approach when testing apps.
+- you can make your own plugins to suite your needs.

 ## Build
 - npm run build